talmobi/unzalgo/README.md

 Z nich ovšem pouze předposlední sdílí s výše uvedenou větou příliš žluťoučký kůň úpěl […]
 ```
 which remains unchanged after a transformation.
+## Is there a demo?
+Yes!
+You can check it out [here](https://kdex.github.io/unzalgo/).
+You can edit the text at the top; the lower part shows the text after `Unzalgo.prototype.clean` using the default threshold.
 ## How does it work?
 By the laws of Unicode, every Unicode character is assigned to one [character category](http://www.unicode.org/reports/tr49/Categories.txt).
 Zalgo text uses characters that belong to the `Mn` and `Me` category.